-Before I started working on Music Grotto, I wanted to learn about playing the guitar.
+Before I started working on the website, I wanted to learn about playing the guitar.
 While I knew of a handful of different guitar lessons services, I had no idea which one would work best for me.

 During my learning process, I stumbled upon JamPlay.
 This course wasn’t the only ingredient in my journey from novice guitarist to journeyman guitarist, but it certainly helped.
 That’s why, in my opinion, you should learn about JamPlay if you have any interest in learning to play guitar.